Inventory Stela: Historical importance

 The credibility of the Inventory Stela is viewed by historians and Egyptologists with great caution.
 The text contains many anachronisms and its elaboration is poor.
-To the scholars it is obvious that the stela was a purposeful fake, created by the local priests with the attempt to certify the Isis temple an ancient history it never had.
+It is likely the text on the stela, which says the Temple of Isis was older than the pyramids, was fabricated by temple priests in order to give the temple a false but important history.
 Such an act became common when religious institutions such as temples, shrines and priests' domains where fighting for political attention and for financial and economic donations.

 The Isis temple was built on the remains of the mortuary temple of queen's pyramid G1-c, which is today believed to be queen Henutsen's tomb.
 Already in ruins at the end of the Middle Kingdom, the mortuary temple was first rebuilt and enlarged in the Eighteenth Dynasty.
 Further reconstruction took place in the Twenty-first and Twenty-sixth Dynasty, when it served as a place of worship for the cult of Isis, Mistress of the Pyramid.

-A first, direct proof for fakery is the circumstance that Khufu is introduced by his Horus name first, not by his birth name inside a cartouche, as it was actually common at this time.
+A first, direct proof for fakery is the circumstance that Khufu is introduced by his Horus name first, not by his birth name inside a cartouche, as was actually common at the time the stela was erected.
 Secondly, it mentions the goddess Isis.
 But Isis' name does not verifiably occur before king (pharaoh) Nyuser-Rê of the 5th Dynasty and she never had the title "mistress of the pyramid(s)".
-And, third of all, Henutsen was a queen consort, her actual parents are unknown and she is not known to be the daughter of a king.
+Lastly, Henutsen was a queen consort.
+Her actual parents are unknown and she is not known to be the daughter of a king.

-Despite these scholarly conclusions, people who adhere to the hypothesis that the Great Sphinx and the pyramids are much older than Egyptologists want to believe, consider the stela as a proof supporting such claims.
+Despite these scholarly conclusions, psuedoarchaeologists who believe the Sphinx and Pyramids are older than they are generally thought, consider the stela as proof supporting such claims.